volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 | Torq HyperSOC | 53/100 | ★★★ | Best orchestration/automation layer; deducted because it requires existing infrastructure and internal team |

 ### ✅ Why UnderDefense Leads
-UnderDefense scores highest because it is the only provider that bundles AI SOC, [managed MDR](https://underdefense.com/services/managed-detection-and-response/), [compliance automation](https://underdefense.com/services/cybersecurity-compliance/), and [vCISO advisory](https://underdefense.com/services/virtual-ciso/) into a single platform at published [mid-market pricing](https://underdefense.com/mdr-pricing/).
+UnderDefense scores highest because it is the only provider that bundles Agentic AI SOC, a 24/7 IR team, [compliance automation](https://underdefense.com/services/cybersecurity-compliance/), and [vCISO advisory](https://underdefense.com/services/virtual-ciso/) into a single platform at published [mid-market pricing](https://underdefense.com/mdr-pricing/).
 No other provider on this list delivers that combination without requiring proprietary tool replacement, opaque enterprise contracts, or significant internal headcount.
-The 92/100 reflects operational reality, not marketing claims, validated by 4.8/5 on G2, 66 Clutch reviews, and zero ransomware cases across all MDR clients in six years.
+The 92/100 reflects operational reality, not marketing claims, validated by 4.8/5 on G2, 66 Clutch reviews, and zero ransomware cases across all customers in six years.

 ## Q3.
 What Is an AI SOC and Why Is It the New Standard for Mid-Market Security Teams?
 ### 🔍 Defining AI SOC for Mid-Market